manolisky/mscoreLaTeX/README.md

 mscore -o #1.pdf #1.msc*
 ```

-that converts the MuseScore file to pdf, just like it would do if you exported from the gui app
+that converts the MuseScore file to pdf, just like it would do if you exported from the gui app, and

 ```bash
 pdfcrop #1.pdf #1.pdf
 ```
 that crops the white space of the pdf, to make it ready for inclusion as a graphic.

-After tha `\includegraphics{...}` is used, from the `graphicx.sty` package to include the pdf.
+After that, `\includegraphics{...}` is used, from the `graphicx.sty` package, display the graphics.

 In my example I put the notation inside the figure environment, but because they are just graphics they are really versatile.